junksamiad/replies-engine/replies_engine_docs/lld/final_docs/whatsapp_messaging_lambda_deployment_plan.md

         }
         ```
     *   Click "Send message".
-12. **Monitor & Verify:**
+20. **Monitor & Verify:**
-    *   **CloudWatch Logs:** Immediately check the log group for `/aws/lambda/WhatsAppMessagingLambda` (or similar name based on deployment).
+    *   **CloudWatch Logs:** Immediately check the log group for `/aws/lambda/WhatsAppMessagingLambda`.
 Look for logs indicating processing steps, potential errors, heartbeat activity, and final success/failure.
     *   **Twilio Console:** Check your Twilio Programmable Messaging logs to see if an outbound WhatsApp message was attempted/sent to the `primary_channel`.
     *   **DynamoDB (`ConversationsTable`):** Refresh the test item.
 Verify:
         *   `messages` list has new 'user' and 'assistant' entries appended.